Northeast College Prep

 Extra programming

-NECP currently partners with ACES (Athletes Committed to Educating Students) who provide after school programming for students that centers around math & social/emotional learning.
+NECP currently partners with Athletes Committed to Educating Students (ACES) to provide after school programming for students that focuses on math & social/emotional learning.
 This is a free program for NECP students.

 Uniforms